 In addition, FCIP partners with local businesses to host these meetups and has been an event partner with the local chapter of the Colorado American Marketing Association.
 FCIP also has brought together two locally-invested businesses as sponsors: DataSplice and Warehouse Twenty One.

 WordCamp offers local conferences around the country for anyone who currently or desires to work with WordPress—designers, developers, marketers, small business owners and more.
 CodeGeek employees regularly attend the Denver-based conference to continue learning and expanding our skill sets.
-And in 2016, we combined our professional development with service by volunteering at that year’s conference.
+And in 2016 and 2019, we combined our professional development with service by volunteering for those conferences.

 CodeGeek is a proud sponsor and presenting partner during Fort Collins Startup Week.
 Led by local entrepreneurs and hosted in amazing spaces all over town, this annual event is a free, five-day celebration of the Fort Collins community that builds momentum and opportunity around entrepreneurship.